Euro Quality Foundation

 The Euro Quality Foundation is governed by three trustees, all male:

-Mr. Sattar Mohammad Khalid - Director and founder of the Euro Quality Lambs business group, serving since 2001.
+Mr Sattar Mohammad Khalid - Director and founder of the Euro Quality Lambs business group, serving since 2001.

 The foundation operates with no paid employees and relies on 2 volunteers.
 No trustees receive remuneration or benefits from the charity.

-Rizvan Khalid has stated that the foundation exists to “support charities who make a difference to society and are great at what they do,” emphasizing their focus on high-impact organizations with demonstrated effectiveness.
+Rizvan Khalid has stated that the foundation exists to “support charities who make a difference to society and are great at what they do,” emphasising their focus on high-impact organisations with demonstrated effectiveness.

 How to Apply to Euro Quality Foundation